 After the tour we will travel by paved road to the city of Nauta about an hour's drive away.
 Along the way, you will see vibrant "terra firma" (non-flooded forest) and various aspects of daily jungle life.
 Upon reaching Nauta you will enjoy a VIP greeting at our private port along the shores of the Marañon River where the Delfin I awaits you.

-Our first excursion will be done by skiff where we visit our first wildlife-rich location, populated by sloths, iguanas, and recently anteaters!
+Our first excursion will be done by skiff where we visit our first location populated by sloths, iguanas, and recently a new favorite location for anteaters.
 Birdwatchers are likely to check off their bucket list, the yellow-rumped caciques and the very elegant egrets.

 DAY 2: FRIDAY